Fox Networks Group: Formation and expansion

 In June 2010, FIC and Jan Dekker Holdings formed a joint venture to operate 24Kitchen in the Dutch market.
 On September 1, 2011, Fox Channels Benelux launched 24Kitchen on UPC in the Netherlands, in partnership with Jan Dekker Holdings.
 It was later launched on other television channel/network providers on October 1, 2011.

-In April 2011, FIC Nordic launched Fox Crime in Norway.
+In 2011, FIC Nordic launched Fox Crime in Norway.
 Finnish free-to-air TV channel, Suomi TV, was acquired by FIC on January 18, 2012. and then rebranded as Fox in April 2012, expanding the channel's air time to 12 hours while adding FIC's co-produced series The Walking Dead along with 20th Century Fox Television Distribution, National Geographic Channel and 24Kitchen content.

-On July 1, 2011, Fox Movies was made available in Portugal on pay TV services and Angola and Mozambique on free-to-air TV.
+In 2011, Fox Movies was made available in Portugal on pay TV services and Angola and Mozambique on free-to-air TV.
 On October 27, 2011, FIC purchased Spanish travel television channel Viajar, from PRISA.

-On January 23, 2012, FIC and RCN Televisión announced that they would launch a new Spanish-language terrestrial television network named MundoFox in the United States as a joint venture.
+In January 2012, FIC and RCN Televisión announced that they would launch a new Spanish-language terrestrial television network named MundoFox in the United States as a joint venture.
 The network was formally launched on August 13 that year.
 Fox exited the joint venture in 2015, and the channel was renamed as MundoMax on July 28 that year, before it ceased operations on November 30, 2016.

 In May 2012, Fox International Channels Latin America announced that it would acquire MGM's share in LAPTV, which operated The Film Zone, Cinecanal and Moviecity.
 In October 2013, FIC purchased Paramount's shares in LAPTV to become the sole owner.
 LAPTV's businesses were later folded into FIC Latin America and Moviecity was relaunched as Fox+ in November 2014.

-Former Fox Networks Group president David Haslingden's Racat Group purchased New Zealand-based documentaries production company NHNZ and its sister company, Singapore-based Beach House Pictures, in October 2012 from Fox.
+Former Fox Networks Group president David Haslingden's Racat Group purchased New Zealand-based documentaries production company NHNZ and its sister company, Singapore-based Beach House Pictures, in 2012 from Fox.
 Portugal-based Fluid Youth Culture purchased Fuel TV by January 2013.
 On July 1, 2013, Fox Crime was replaced by Fox Network in Norway.
 FIC also renamed its premium Dutch network Eredivisie Live to Fox Sports Eredivisie, with its channels renamed as Fox Sports 1 to 3.
 In the third quarter of 2013, FIC's French-language channels, including National Geographic Channel, Nat Geo Wild and the travel-based Voyage, were expanded to Africa via RRsat's Global Network and Measat's Africasat-1a.

-On November 6, 2013, Fox International Channels acquired the 3 Setanta Sports African channels; Zuku Sports (East Africa), Setanta Africa (English and French) and Setanta Action relaunched the latter two as Fox Sports and Fox Sports 2, respectively in August 2014 in time for the 2014–15 football league season.
+In 2013, Fox International Channels acquired the 3 Setanta Sports African channels; Zuku Sports (East Africa), Setanta Africa (English and French) and Setanta Action relaunched the latter two as Fox Sports and Fox Sports 2, respectively in August 2014 in time for the 2014–15 football league season.

 In 2014, FIC took over the distribution of Star World, Star Movies, National Geographic-branded channels, Fox-branded channels, Channel V International, Baby TV and Sky News in the Middle East region from Star Select after its closure in the region.